Learning Rate Curriculum: Experiments

-{\bf Image preprocessing.} For the image classification experiments, we apply the same data preprocessing approach as Sinha et al.~\cite{Sinha-NIPS-2020}.
-Hence, we normalize the images and maintain their original resolution, $32 \times 32$ pixels for CIFAR-10 and CIFAR-100, and $64 \times 64$ pixels for Tiny ImageNet.
-Similar to Sinha et al.~\cite{Sinha-NIPS-2020}, we do not employ data augmentation.
+{\bf Image preprocessing.} For the image classification experiments, we apply the same data preprocessing approach as \citet{Sinha-NIPS-2020}.
+Hence, we normalize the images and maintain their original resolution, $32 \times 32$ pixels for CIFAR-10 and CIFAR-100, $64 \times 64$ pixels for Tiny ImageNet, $224 \times 224$ pixels for ImageNet and Food-101, and $200 \times 200$ pixels for UTKFace.
+Similar to \citet{Sinha-NIPS-2020}, we do not employ data augmentation.

 {\bf Text preprocessing.} For the text classification experiments with BERT, we lowercase all words and add the classification token ([CLS]) at the start of the input sequence.
 We add the separator token ([SEP]) to delimit sentences.
 For the LSTM network, we lowercase all words and replace them with indexes from vocabularies constructed from the training set.
 The input sequence length is limited to $512$ tokens for BERT and $200$ tokens for LSTM.